resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 3. Shared with me - the images that other users have opted to share with you.
    Sharing images with others requires the use of command line tools, so it's a more advanced topic that you will have to leave till you are more familiar with the research cloud.
 4. Public - the list of images that others have shared with the world.
-This mostly already have applications installed
-   on them, ready to run.
+These mostly already have applications installed on them, ready to run.

 As new users to the Research Cloud it is unlikely that you’ll have either project or shared images.
 Those come with time.